kubernetes-retired/service-catalog/docs/feature-gates.md

 - `ResponseSchema`:  Enables the storage of the binding response schema in ServicePlans

+- `ServicePlanDefaults`: Enables applying default values to service instances and bindings

 - `UpdateDashboardURL`:  Enables the update of DashboardURL in response to update service instance requests to brokers.